Hackebein/Object-Tracking-Unitypackage/README.md

 * Hide beyond limits: Hides the object if it goes beyond maximum range
 * Setup your Tracking costs
 * Press Create: Tracker gets generated at 0, 0 if "Apply last position" is unchecked
-* Align your object inside the 4th object with the same name at 1:1 IRL scale
+* Align your object inside the object with the same serial number at 1:1 IRL scale

 Video: https://youtu.be/oxvaUqVMznQ